 The Graduate Management Admission Test (GMAT) is a standardized exam used by business schools worldwide to assess candidates for their MBA programs.
-GMAT is also used for other Masters business degrees like Master of Finance, Master of Accountancy, and doctoral-level business programs.
-GMAT evaluates skills like critical thinking, problem-solving, and data analysis.
-It is administered by The Graduate Management Admission Council (GMAC).
+GMAT is also used for other admissions to degrees like Master of Finance, Master of Accountancy, and doctoral-level business programs.
+GMAT evaluates skills like critical thinking, problem-solving, and data analysis, and is administered by the Graduate Management Admission Council (GMAC).

 The GMAT Focus Edition is the latest version of the GMAT exam, replacing the previous GMAT format entirely from February 1, 2024.
 The exam has 3 sections — Quantitative Reasoning, Verbal Reasoning, and Data Insights, with a total number of 64 questions.
 The duration of the GMAT exam is 2 hours 15 minutes, including an optional 10-minute break.
 Each section has a duration of 45 minutes and can be taken in any order.
 Top universities for MBA require a minimum GMAT score in the range of 715-725.

-The GMAT exam fee in India is USD 275 (INR 23,726) for offline test taken at one of the GMAT test centers and USD 300 (INR 25,883) for online test.
+The GMAT exam fee in India is USD 275 (₹23,726) for offline test taken at one of the GMAT test centers and USD 300 (₹25,883) for online test.
 GMAT exam dates are available throughout the year.

 - GMAT Exam Highlights